edition-esser-skala/webpage/_pages/about.md

 The Edition Esser-Skala provides practitioners with reliable, [Open Content](https://opendefinition.org/od) modern editions of (mainly) 18th century sacral music.
 All scores may be freely downloaded in PDF format.
 Moreover, selected titles are available in print from Kindle Direct Publishing (at cost price).
 Our highlights include

-- various unpublished works by Johann [Michael Haydn](/scores/johann-michael-haydn), many of which are collected in the [Proprium Missæ](/projects/proprium-missae/) project
+- various unpublished works by Johann [Michael Haydn](/scores/johann-michael-haydn), many of which are collected in the [Proprium Missæ](/projects/haydn-m-proprium-missae/) project
 - passions and oratorios by Johann Heinrich [Rolle](/scores/johann-heinrich-rolle) as well as Gottfried Heinrich [Stölzel](/scores/gottfried-heinrich-stoelzel)
 - the first edition of the *Missa Providentiæ* by Antonio [Caldara](/scores/antonio-caldara), which includes a *Credo* by Jan Dismas Zelenka (ZWV 31)
 - a bilingual (Danish/German) edition of Friedrich Ludwig Æmilius [Kunzen](/scores/friedrich-ludwig-aemilius-kunzen)'s *Skabningens Halleluja* (*Das Halleluja der Schöpfung*)
 - a selection of the works by Baldassare [Galuppi](/scores/baldassare-galuppi) kept in Dresden
-- Austrian “superstars” such as Joseph Leopold [Eybler](/scores/joseph-leopold-edler-von-eybler), Florian Leopold [Gassmann](/scores/florian-leopold-gassmann), Leopold [Hofmann](/scores/leopold-hofmann), and František Ignác Antonín [Tůma](/scores/frantisek-ignac-antonin-tuma)
+- Austrian “superstars” such as Joseph Leopold [Eybler](/scores/joseph-leopold-edler-von-eybler), Florian Leopold [Gassmann](/scores/florian-leopold-gassmann), Leopold [Hofmann](/scores/leopold-hofmann), František Ignác Antonín [Tůma](/scores/frantisek-ignac-antonin-tuma), and Gregor Joseph [Werner](/scores/gregor-joseph-werner)

 Our editions base upon freely available manuscripts and prints, which are provided by an increasing number of [archives and libraries](sources-for-digital-versions).